 My husband and I have been married for 11 years.
 During those years, there is one issue that has sparked more arguments than any other: the disciplining of our children.
-My husband and I come from very different family backgrounds with completely opposite approaches to discipline.
+Growing up, my husband and I come from very different family backgrounds with completely opposite approaches to discipline.
 And naturally, each of us tends to assume the way we were raised was right—or at least normal.

 My husband’s parents were quite strict and expected him and his sisters to obey them simply “because I said so”, with little room for questions or explanations.
 If they did not obey straight away, they could expect to be given a smack.
 There were rules about most aspects of daily life and the rules were fairly inflexible.